Skip to main content

 What is the Thames Estuary Production Corridor?

-The Thames Estuary Production Corridor is a significant new programme to unite east London, the North Kent Coast and South Essex to create a world-class centre for creative and cultural production: leading global innovation, creating new jobs, developing local talent and supporting the rapid growth of the creative economy.
+The Thames Estuary Production Corridor is a significant programme uniting east London, the North Kent Coast and South Essex to build on the strength of the creative economy in the region.

 Building on the area's manufacturing legacy, this ambitious programme is developing a series of large scale, state-of-the-art creative and cultural production centres across the Estuary, creating opportunities for strategic skills programmes and putting local talent at its heart.